Establishing and managing Marines Protected Areas (MPAs) under the Oceans Act

 - Interested and affected parties may contribute information considering their expertise in their field or the local/traditional knowledge they hold into the overview and assessment of the AOI.

-Step 3: Development of the Regulatory Intent & Consultation with Interested/Affected parties
+Step 3: Development of the regulatory intent and consultation with interested/affected parties

 The proposed MPA design and regulations is developed based on a comprehensive understanding of the state of the ecosystem in the area based on best available science, traditional and local knowledge, and community based monitoring and other sources of information.